 If you want to take your water filtration system to the next level, look no further than reverse osmosis.
-You may be scratching your head right about now, wondering what is reverse osmosis and what does it have to do with my water?
+You may be scratching your head right about now, wondering, “What is reverse osmosis, and what does it have to do with my water?”
 Let us explain how it works and explore the benefits of reverse osmosis water.

-Reverse osmosis happens when pressure is applied to a highly concentrated solute solution (in this case, the salt water) to pass through a membrane to a lower concentrated solution.
-This process leaves a higher concentration of solute (salt) on one side and only the solvent (fresh water) on the other.
-What it boils down to is cleaner, more pure water.
-The same reverse osmosis method can be applied to help remove other minerals, substances, molecules and impurities from the water that runs throughout your house.
+Reverse osmosis happens when pressure is applied to a highly concentrated solute solution (in this case, the saltwater) to force it through a semi-permeable membrane that allows only water to pass through.
+This process leaves a higher concentration of solute (salt) on one side and only the solvent (freshwater) on the other.
+What it boils down to is cleaner, fresher-tasting water.